-Stephanie joined the Post team as a reporter in 2004.
-Since then she has worked her way through various roles on the magazine and became editor in 2013.
+Stephanie joined the Post team as a reporter in 2004 and held roles including senior reporter, supplements editor and special projects editor before becoming editor in 2013.

-In addition to writing about the insurance industry, Stephanie also has a thing or two to say about it, and is often asked to comment on various areas of the industry on television and radio.
+In addition to writing about the insurance industry, Stephanie also has a thing or two to say about it, has been asked to comment on various areas of the industry on television and radio.

-As editor, Stephanie is also heavily involved in the brand's events and is on he British Insurance Awards judging panel.
+As editor, Stephanie is also heavily involved in the brand's events and is on the British Insurance Awards judging panel.

 As the British Insurance Brokers’ Association Conference continued in Manchester today the Insurance Post and Insurance Age #BibaFever team went out to grill delegates about the topics that have been getting the tongs (sic) wagging.

 In a snap decision just after Christmas I agreed it would be fun to attend a Moulin Rouge secret cinema perfomance, with little thought to the effort this would involve or the costume I'm currently having to source.

 It has been a week of highs and lows in our household.
 My son went on his first Cub sleepover and earned the honour of becoming a Sixer.
 I, meanwhile, returned to the X-ray machine.